HTTP-RPC/Kilo/README.md

     @Template(name="statistics.xml", mimeType="application/xml")
     public Map<String, ?> getStatistics(List<Double> values) { ... }

-The `org.httprpc.template.TemplateEngine` class is responsible for merging a template document with a data dictionary.
+The `org.httprpc.template.TemplateEncoder` class is responsible for merging a template document with a data dictionary.
 Although it is used internally by HTTP-RPC to transform annotated method results, it can also be used by application code to perform arbitrary transformations.
 See the Javadoc for more information.

 #### Variable Markers
 Variable markers inject a variable from the data dictionary into the output.
 They can be used to refer to any simple dictionary value (i.e. number, boolean, or character sequence).
 Missing (i.e. `null`) values are replaced with the empty string in the generated output.
 Nested variables can be referred to using dot-separated path notation; e.g. "name.first".